elsiklab/maizemine_doc/docs/index.md

 # Welcome to MaizeMine
 ![Menu Bar](./images/fig1_homepage_main_menu_bar.png "Menu Bar") MaizeMine is powered by InterMine and provides a user-friendly way to access genomic, proteomic, interaction and literature data for the important crop plant *Zea mays*.
 MaizeMine is a part of the [Maize Genetics and Genomics Database](www.MaizeGDB.org) which is supported by the USDA-ARS.
 This tutorial is focused on giving users an introduction to the different parts of MaizeMine and how users can fully leverage MaizeMine.
-The latest MaizeMine release supports the Zm-B73-REFERENCE-NAM-5.0 genome assembly of the maize B73 reference genome and the Zm00001eb.1 and RefSeq gene sets.
-We anticipate adding additional updated B73 assemblies as they become available.
+The latest MaizeMine release integrates the *Zea mays* Zm-B73-REFERENCE-NAM-5.0 genome assembly and genome assemblies of 25 other NAM founder lines with annotation data sets.

 > Link to the MaizeMine Homepage: [http://maizemine.maizegdb.org](http://maizemine.maizegdb.org)
 >